incubyte/incubyte.github.io/content/blog/origins-of-graphql.md

 **Client Specified Queries**: A GraphQL server provides the capabilities that the clients are allowed to consume.

 **Introspective**: The GraphQL language can query the GraphQL server’s type system or the schema.

+### Products using GraphQL

+GraphQL was developed by Facebook, which first began using it for mobile applications in 2012.
+The GraphQL specification was open sourced in 2015.
+It is now overseen by the GraphQL Foundation.
+Currently a large number of organizations are availing the benefits of GraphQL which includes Twitter, Instagram, Airbnb, Shopify, Newyork Times, Spring Health and many more.